dvmatvienko/roofit_functional/README.md

 All PDFs are constructed on the basis of step-to-step procedure in the RooFit framework.
 The first step is associated with elementary PDFs, which are hard-coded.

-The full list of available elementary PDFs is as follows (to be updated):
+The full list of available elementary PDFs in roofit-functional is as follows (to be updated):

 - CrystalBall